Skip to content

 14. Spotted dove

-The spotted dove is typically gray in color, with a white belly and a distinctive black and white spotted pattern on its wings and tail.
+The spotted dove is typically gray, with a white belly and a distinctive black and white spotted pattern on its wings and tail.
 It is a ground-dwelling species, usually found near human habitation and foraging for food on the ground.

-The species is also known to feed on seeds, grains, fruits, and other small insects.
+The species also feeds on seeds, grains, fruits, and other small insects.
 It is a gregarious species, often found in flocks of up to 10 birds.

-The spotted dove is an adaptable species and is known to breed in a wide variety of habitats, from dense forests to open grasslands.
+The spotted dove is an adaptable species known to breed in various habitats, from dense forests to open grasslands.

 KingdomAnimalia